Sustainability

 • State Enterprise Workers Union, PTT Public Company Limited

-• Relations Affairs Committee through employee representatives
+• Stakeholder Relations Committee, represented by employee representatives

 • Joint Consultation Committee (JCC)